SHORTLIST

 Bicheno - Hobart

-The Isle of the Dead, Devil’s Kitchen, the Blowhole, Tasman Arch and Eagle Hawk Neck, just some of the remarkable natural attractions found on the Tasman Peninsula, home also to Port Arthur where you’ll be emersed in the region’s notoriously harsh history.
+The Isle of the Dead, Devil’s Kitchen, Blowhole… the attractions at and around Port Arthur nod to the region’s notoriously harsh history.
 This is the best-preserved convict site in Australia, and among the most significant convict-era destinations worldwide.
 The stories these walls could tell.
+Enjoy a Farewell Dinner tonight at a historic waterfront pub.

 Farewell from Hobart